 LOTUS OF SIAM

-Lotus of Siam, which earned praise for its locations in the Strip corridor over the past few decades, brings love to the ‘burbs with this stunning offshoot at Red Rock Resort.
-Can’t-miss dishes include Poo Pad Pong Karee, which is curry stir-fried Alaskan king crab legs with eggs and mixed vegetables, and the probably world-famous garlic prawns, deep fried in the shell, with a crispy texture reminiscent of potato chips.
-11011 W. Charleston Blvd.; 702.907.8888; lotusredrock.com. $$
+Lotus of Siam, which earned praise for its locations in Las Vegas’ tourism corridor over the past couple of decades, brings the love to the ‘burbs with this stunning offshoot at Red Rock Canyon Resort.
+Can’t miss dishes include Poo Pad Pong Karee, which is curry stir-fried Alaskan king crab legs with eggs and mixed vegetables, and the probably-world-famous garlic prawns, deep-fried in the shell, with a crispy texture reminiscent of potato chips.
+11011 W. Charleston Blvd.; 702.907.8888. lotusredrock.com. $$

 NENE CONTEMPORARY JAPANESE BISTRO